trufflesuite/trufflesuite.com/public/docs/advanced/configuration.md

 ### dependencies

-Used for EthPM package specification.
-Add this option if you plan to publish your contracts to EthPM, and your package relies on other EthPM dependencies.
+A list of EthPM packages your package depends on, using [semver](http://semver.org/) version ranges, like npm.

 Example:
 ```javascript